CSLearning4U/StudentCSP/_sources/CSPNameStrings/StringPracticeParsons.rst

    :adaptive:
    :noindent:

    The following code should print the first 2 characters of the message followed by the last 2 characters of the message.
 But, the blocks have been mixed up and include an extra block that isn't needed in the solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
-Click the <i>Check Me</i> button to check your solution.</p>
+Click the *Check Me* button to check your solution.
    -----
    message = "I hope this works"
    length = len(message)